 What Is the Flexural Modulus of Plastics?

 The flexural moduli of plastics vary greatly.
-Some plastics, like LDPE (Low-density Polyethylene), are more flexible while others, such as fiber-reinforced Nylon 12, are more rigid.
+Some plastics, such as LDPE (Low-density Polyethylene), are more flexible, while others, like fiber-reinforced Nylon 12, are more rigid.
 The flexural modulus for LDPE is 335 MPa, while the flexural modulus for fiber-reinforced Nylon 12 is 13,700 MPa.
 The flexural modulus for most plastics falls between these two values.

 What Is the Flexural Modulus of Steel?

-As for the case of plastics, the flexural modulus for steel differs depending on the particular steel of interest.
+Regarding plastics, the flexural modulus of steel varies depending on the specific type of steel in question.
 For steels, the flexural modulus can vary from 16,400 MPa to 106,000 MPa, depending on the steel’s composition and heat treatment condition, as well as its thickness.

 Is There a Device Used To Measure Flexural Modulus?